daverosoff/mcgd/decks/10/Deck.md

 ## The bottom

 On the bottom, our slice curve is $f(x, 0) = x - x^2$.
-Its domain is the interval $0 \leq y \leq 2$.
+Its domain is the interval $0 \leq x \leq 2$.
 Since the slice curve is continuous on this closed interval, it possesses global optima.

-- In your groups, find the global max and min of this slice curve on the domain $0 \leq y \leq 2$.
+- In your groups, find the global max and min of this slice curve on the domain $0 \leq x \leq 2$.
 - The function $f$ is symmetric is $x$ and $y$, so this was really easy.
 Usually, there will be a separate check for each curve segment of the edge.

 ## The top